digipolisgent/api-guidelines/Guidelines.md

 Services are versioned using a Major.Minor versioning scheme.
 Services MAY opt for a "Major" only version scheme in which case the ".0" is implied and all other rules in this section apply.
 Two options for specifying the version of a REST API request are supported:
-- Embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1/products/users`
+- Default option: embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1/products/users`
-- As a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`
+- Only by exception and when approved by the Digipolis REST API Guidelines Working Group : as a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`

+Other options supported by REST for versioning are not used.

 Guidance for choosing between the two options is as follows:

 1. Services co-located behind a DNS endpoint MUST use the same versioning mechanism.
 2. In this scenario, a consistent user experience across the endpoint is paramount.
 The Digipolis REST API Guidelines Working Group recommends that new top-level DNS endpoints are not created without explicit conversations with your organization's leadership team.
-3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, MAY adopt the query string parameter mechanism.
+3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, MAY adopt the query string parameter mechanism after explicit approval from the Digipolis REST API Guidelines Working Group.
 This means the naming and structure of the relationships described in the API cannot evolve after the API ships, even across versions with breaking changes.
 4. Services that cannot ensure URL path stability across future versions MUST embed the version in the URL path.

 Certain bedrock services such as Digipolis's Azure Active Directory may be exposed behind multiple endpoints.